Building Thriving Minds specializes in identifying, strengthening, and transforming the lives of struggling students.

 IPP was created from client needs because there was often an indication through SOI testing and therapy that a client may have vision or sensory-integration problems that were as inhibiting to learning as were the undeveloped learning abilities.
 These conditions often underlie learning achievement.

-SOI-IPP allows trained practitioners to treat clients’ problems with specially developed exercises to build focusing skills, sensory integration, and auditory skills.
+SOI-IPP allows trained practitioners to treat clients’ problems with specially developed exercises to improve focusing, sensory integration, and auditory skills.
 Weaknesses in these areas inhibit successful learning in school and beyond.
 Areas assessed include:

 Crossing the midline of the Body